asavchuk/asavchuk/README.md

 - Hi, I’m Andre.
 I live in Ukraine.
-- Russian ship, fuck you!
+- Russian ship, fuck you.

 <!---
 asavchuk/asavchuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.